Financial Gurus You Should Check Out

 His investment advice is closer to what I was already doing.
 Where Dave encourages listeners to contact his “endorse local providers,” Ramit says to invest in index funds through a place like Vanguard, Fidelity, Schwab, etc. They are low cost and more reliable than professionals.
 We do Vanguard and Fidelity.

 Until I started studying investments, I did not realize that about 80% of professional money managers fail to even match the market, much less beat it.
 And if they do beat it, it’s not pervasive and consistent.
+(There are exceptions like Peter Lynch and Warren Buffett.)
 I figured why pay up to 2% to a money manager when I can beat 80% of them any given year with a 0.03% expense ratio index fund.
-Over the decades, professional money managers fees can total tens of thousands of dollars that could have been growing in my nestegg.
+Over the decades, professional money managers fees can mean tens of thousands of dollars NOT growing your nestegg.

 Brian Preston

 This is probably my favorite guru right now.
-He’s a fee-for-services investment advisor with a terrific YouTube channel called The Money Guy Show.
-His co-host is another great guy named Bo Hanson.
+His business, Abound Wealth, is a fee-for-services investment advisor with a terrific YouTube channel called The Money Guy Show.
+His co-host (and business partner) is another great guy named Bo Hanson.
 He is also an investment advisor.

 Brian’s Financial Order of Operations (FOO for short) is similar to Dave Ramsey’s Baby Steps.
 However, it modifies the Baby Steps the same way that my wife and I did.
 As a math teacher, order of operations caught my attention.
 I read up, and his modifications made sense to me.